akerestecioglu/proj201_text_labelling/readme.md

 students_per_sent: The number of students that will annotate a single example.

-_**Warning**:_ There should be enough examples in the input file, so that sents_per_student and students_per_sent conditions are met.
+_**Warning**:_ There should be enough examples in the input file so that sents_per_student and students_per_sent conditions are met.

 ##### start_prodigy(usernames, task_type, db_name, labels, process_file_name)

 This function starts a Prodigy process for each user and stores the port that the process is active on, in the database.
-Thus, the app directs the user to the same port every time when he/she logs in.
+Thus, the app directs the user to the same port every time he/she logs in.

 It also produces a file that involves the ids of the Prodigy and Python processes started for each user so that the processes can be terminated manually when the task is done.